-Fouls: No player may strike the body of any other player in an attempt to gain possession of block a shot or a catch.
+No player may strike the body of any other player in an attempt to gain possession or block a shot or a catch.
 Players must expect a certain amount of body contact when two or more jump up for a high throw.
-Anytime a player commits a foul by striking the body of another player with any part of his body the team of the player who is fouled has the option of stopping play and taking possession of the Frisbee where it was at the moment when the foul occurred.
-Fouls are judged by the referee or on the homor system.
+Any time a player commits a foul by striking the body of another player with any part of his body the team of the player who is fouled has the option of stopping play and taking possession of the Frisbee where it was at the moment when the foul occurred.
+Fouls are judged by the referee or on the honor system.

-Aside from fouls, play may only be stopped by the referee, by agreement of the captains of the two teams, or upon the death of a player who is on the field at the time of his death.
+Aside from fouls, play may only be stopped by the referee or by agreement of the captains of the two teams.